18 April 2019

 The Lake District has cycle routes to suit all abilities, so even if you are not a regular cyclist you can rediscover that feeling of freedom that cycling can give you.
 Our cycling webpages give route maps for easy cycling routes, such as the traffic free Torver Trail from Coniston.
 If you don’t have a bike then there are cycle hire shops in most towns and larger villages, many of which have electric bikes too.

 Many of us will still need to use a car to get here, but if you do why not park up your car for the day and hop on a bus.
 The bargain Park and Explore ticket is great value for families and groups as for just £18 in total up to five people can get all day parking and unlimited bus travel for the day on key Stagecoach bus services including the open top services (that’s just £3.60 per person).
-Check out details here for terms and conditions and details of which car parks and bus services are included.

 Walking is the simplest and lowest carbon way to travel and the number one activity that people take part in whilst in the Lake District and it’s no wonder with the variety of walks we have to offer.
 We have a huge range of guided walks led by our experienced volunteer leaders, or try out our more accessible miles without stiles routes.